UltimateOjo/mental-health/README.md

 # Code Above

-Ypu can edit my code if you need to, I'm already off to a good start and It may be faster to do it that way.
+You can edit my code if you need to, I'm already off to a good start and It may be faster to do it that way.
+The HTML is fully done it's just the CSS design that'll need work.

 # UI/UX Design
 https://www.figma.com/file/cQHOlk8z7GfMsnGCvcna4c/Dweebs-global-magazine-menu